-- Face-to-face: Laptop, beamer, worksheets, pen, paper, 1a worksheet, voice recorder - Online: Laptop, access to the platform
+• Face-to-face: Laptop, beamer, worksheets, pen, paper, 1a worksheet, voice recorder

 The stability of self-image is an important task in our life.
 We need to know our strengths and weaknesses.
 The ability to separate our feelings about ourselves from our knowledge is important.
 This is a short briefing about self-image.
 We recommend taking some more time to get familiar with the "to-do list" and doing more exercises (mainly the own digital storytelling).